 Bloating, Weight Gain and Fibroids

-In some cases, fibroids are part of a hormonal imbalance that can also make you look bloated or gain weight.
+In some cases, fibroids are part of a hormonal imbalance that can also give you an abdominal bulge, make you look bloated or cause you to gain weight.
 Additionally, when you are living with fibroids, your menstrual cycle can be impacted, leaving you with long and heavy periods that can cause so much blood loss, you may even develop anemia.
 In turn, you could become iron deficient.

 When your period is extended, and you’re stressed and uncomfortable, you may not stick to a fibroid-friendly diet.
 (Or even a healthy one.)
 Exercise can also fall by the wayside, even though working out could help improve your fibroid symptoms.

 Once this happens, weight gain could be another side effect, especially if you reach for comfort food in tough times.
 In fact, since fibroids can already make you seem bloated, you may not notice this weight gain in the early stages.
 Then, when you do notice you’ve gained weight, it could seem sudden.
 And it could send you searching for a fibroid diagnosis.